 Canadian Relevance

-This study covers arterial gas embolism, a Health Canada-recognized indication for hyperbaric oxygen therapy.
+This study covers arterial gas embolism, a Health Canada-recognised indication for hyperbaric oxygen therapy.

 Study Limitations